Skip to main content

 Erectile dysfunction medications like sildenafil (Viagra) and tadalafil (Cialis) treat blood flow, not desire.
 They will not give you a libido.
 They can, however, restore confidence after a few rough nights, which sometimes breaks an anxiety loop.
 We use them as a tool, not a replacement for diagnosis.

-Pelvic floor physical therapy can be transformative for women with painful sex (dyspareunia) and for men with pelvic pain or post-prostate-surgery dysfunction.
+Pelvic floor physical therapy can be powerful for women with painful sex (dyspareunia) and for men with pelvic pain or post-prostate-surgery dysfunction.
 A skilled pelvic floor PT can release the tight muscles that no hormone or pill will fix.
 We refer to vetted Philly-area pelvic floor specialists.

 Yes, thyroid dysfunction in either direction can cause low libido.
 Hypothyroidism (an underactive thyroid) lowers energy, raises SHBG, and dulls desire.
 Hyperthyroidism (an overactive thyroid) causes anxiety and erratic energy that also kills sex drive.
 A full thyroid panel, not just TSH, is essential.